NikosGkoutzas/Ur3-Husky/README.md

 <b>Conclusions</b>

 This thesis presents a comprehensive solution for collaboration between two robots to recognize and place objects based on their color.
 The successful implementation demonstrates the capability for coordinated action between two autonomous systems, providing a platform that can be applied in industrial applications such as object sorting and robotic assembly.
+In the drive link I have some videos and a presentation.

 <b>Installation Instructions</b>